charmed-osm/5g-ims/README.md

 After 5G-Core(https://github.com/charmed-osm/5g-core) and
-5G-RAN(https://github.com/charmed-osm/5g-ran) are deployed and configured, the user registration can be triggered through the following rest API call with POST method,
+5G-RAN(https://github.com/charmed-osm/5g-ran) are deployed and actions are completed, the user registration can be triggered through the following rest API call with POST method,

 ```bash
 http://ran-loadbalancerip:8081/attachtrigger/1